MartinvonBerg/wp-strip-image-metadata/readme.txt

 == Description ==

-STATUS: The upload to the WordPress Plugin directory is still pending.
-The Plugin won't be maintained until End of 09 / 2023.
-Tests with WordPress 6.3 will be done later.

 This Plugin is based on the work of Samiff and the Plugin "WP Strip Image Metadata".
 If you are looking for a simple Plugin to strip all Metadata you should install this one.
 Available from the WordPress.org plugin repository here: https://wordpress.org/plugins/wp-strip-image-metadata/
 This Plugin extends the Functionality of "WP Strip Image Metadata" with the following Functions: